Under Armour Highlight Delta Reviewed & Rated Review Facts

 and injury from the ankle to the arch.

 There are a handful of details added to this shoe to ensure that runners get the most band for their buck.
-For starters, although the upper mesh is lightweight and breathable, runners commented that is extremely durable and is virtually tear proof.
+For starters, although the upper mesh is lightweight and breathable, runners commented that is extremely durable and is virtually tear-proof.
 This helps the shoe maintain a new look for much longer than some other shoes on the market today.
 Additionally, the layered molding of the ankle support helps that detail to keep its shape.
-In terms of the outsole, solid rubber is layered along the underfoot in the highest traction areas to protect the runner from the elements.
+In terms of the outsole, solid rubber is layered along the underfoot in the highest traction areas to protect the runner

 Runners who are prone to injury will find the protection they are looking for in this shoe.
 The entire silhouette is designed to provide protection to the ankle and keep the foot secure and safe during workouts.
 The molded heel cup has been added to reduce the risk of painful chafing that can stop a run short.
 The Charged Cushioning midsole foam rises up to meet the arch of the foot, cradling it and protecting the runner from pain or injury.
 Finally, the outsole has added layers of firm rubber in the highest tread areas to protect the shoe from wear and tear and protect the runner from the elements.

 The underfoot design of this shoe helps the overall responsiveness of the shoe in a few ways.
-For starters, layered rubber is only added in the most high tread areas, creating an overall lighter and more flexible outsole.
+For starters, layered rubber is only added to the highest tread areas, creating an overall lighter and more flexible outsole.
 This helps the runners feel connected to the road below them while simultaneously getting the durability they need.
 The outsole is also designed with unique criss-cross treads that add extra traction.
 This helps runners efficiently and effectively respond to changes in speed and direction.

 This price of this shoe makes this a good option for a runner who doesn’t want to spend a ton of money, but who also doesn’t want to sacrifice quality and durability.
 Since this is the first iteration of the Highlight Delta and other, newer, version exist, this shoe can be purchased at a discounted price in comparison to the newest version.
 As long as runners don’t mind having a shoe that isn’t the newest on the market, they will find a great bargain.